Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Not Preparing for Final Walkthrough Issues

-Buyers expect the property in the same condition as when they went under contract.
-Surprises at the walkthrough, like removed fixtures, unpatched walls, or new damage, can create disputes.
+Buyers expect the property in the same condition as when they went under contract, minus your personal property.
+Surprises at the walkthrough, like removed fixtures, missing appliances that were agreed to in the contract, unpatched walls, or any new damage, can create disputes.
+Adhere to all the concessions you agreed upon during the entire selling process.

 Ignoring Wire and Fraud Instructions

-Florida sees frequent real estate wire fraud attempts.
+This is more for buyers than sellers, but real estate fraud is rampant here in Florida, especially with wire fraud attempts.
 Responding to suspicious emails or wiring funds based on unclear instructions is a real risk.

 Bottom Line